Dansby Swanson Player Props: Cubs vs. Padres

 Dansby Swanson At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 47th, his on-base percentage ranks 20th, and he is 85th in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 42nd, his on-base percentage ranks 20th, and he is 83rd in the league in slugging.

-- Looking at the 56 games he has played this year, he's went deep in six of them (10.7%), and in 2.4% of his trips to the plate.
+- In 10.5% of his games this season, he has gone deep, and 2.4% of his trips to the plate.

-- Swanson has driven in a run in 17 games this season (30.4%), including six games with more than one RBI (10.7%).
+- Swanson has driven in a run in 18 games this year (31.6%), including seven games with more than one RBI (12.3%).
 He has also driven in three or more of his team's runs in one contest.

+- In 38.6% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (10.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.